LibreELEC/website/_posts/2023/2023-01-15-libreelec-matrix-10-0-4.md

 ---
 layout: post
 title: "LibreELEC (Matrix) 10.0.4"
-description: "LE 10.0 ... the beta continues"
+description: "LibreELEC 10.0 ...
+Kodi Matrix Continues"
 image: img/posts/icon-release-k19.jpg
 ---

-## News
+## NEWS

 LibreELEC 10.0.4 has been released, bringing Kodi (Matrix) v19.5.

-Users of LibreELEC 10 get an automatic updates.
-LibreELEC 9.2 setups will not be automatically updated, you will need to [manually update](https://wiki.libreelec.tv/support/update).
+Users of LibreELEC 10.x will receive an automatic update (if enabled).
+LibreELEC 9.2 installs are not automatically updated, and users will need to [manually update](https://wiki.libreelec.tv/support/update).

 ## CHANGES SINCE 10.0.3

-updates:

-- update Kodi to 19.5
+- Update Kodi to 19.5

-fixes:
+- Updated RPi firmware
 - AMD GPU fixes

-## RASPBERRY PI 0-1
+## RASPBERRY Pi 0-1

-There are no Raspberry Pi 0-1 releases for LE10.0.
-The RPi graphic drivers are still in progress of a complete rewrite, additionally the current development is focused on RPi 4.

-- Support for RPi0-1 is dropped, its unlikely to return (lacking horsepower for the new graphic stack)
+There are no official LibreELEC 10.x releases for Raspberry Pi 0-1 as support has been discontinued.
+Older Pi devices lack the CPU/RAM resources needed for a good Kodi experience with the new video pipeline used in Kodi v19 releases.

-## RASPBERRY PI 2-3
+## RASPBERRY Pi 2-3

-Note that GPU accelerated H265 decoding is no longer available in LE 10 and future versions.
-If this is important to you stay at LE 9.2.

-#### Working (RPi4)
+The new video pipeline used in LibreELEC 10.x does not support enhanced HEVC software decoding.
+If HEVC media playback is important to you please remain on LibreELEC 9.2 releases or consider a Raspberry Pi 4 upgrade (RPi4 has native HEVC hardware decoding).

+## RASPBERRY Pi 4

+Raspberry Pi 4 and Raspberry Pi 400 hardware supports:

 - HDMI output up to 4kp60
 - H264 and H265 HW decoding
-- NEW: HDR output (HDR10 and HLG)
+- HDR output (HDR10 and HLG)
-- NEW: HD audio passthrough (Dolby TrueHD, DTS HD)
+- HD audio passthrough (Dolby TrueHD, DTS HD)
-- NEW: deinterlacing support (PVR/DVD)
+- Hardware deinterlacing support (PVR/DVD)
-- NEW: 10/12bit video output
+- 10/12bit video output

 #### Known Issues

 - 50/60fps H264 HW decoding may need `force_turbo=1` or `core_freq_min=500` in config.txt to avoid AV-sync-issues/skipping
-- Kodi runs in 4096x2160 instead of 3840x2160 on 4k TVs after fresh installation
+- Kodi runs in 4096x2160 instead of 3840x2160 on 4k TVs after fresh installation (Change to 1080p@60 is recommended)
-  Solution: Change resolution in system settings (1920x1080 50 or 60Hz plus setting up whitelist and enabling "Adjust display refresh rate" in player settings is recommended)
+- Run Kodi GUI at 1920x1080/60 and use the whitelist + "Adjust display refresh rate" to use 4K during playback
-- Hyperion Add-on no longer works
+- Hyperion no longer works due to changes in the video pipeline.
+Consider hardare/external grabbers.
-  No solution for now, Hyperion doesn’t support the new graphics driver stack yet
-- The additional DVB drivers are not present.
+- Additional DVB drivers are not present

-#### Important changes since LE9.2
+#### Important Changes

-- `hdmi_mode`, `hdmi_group`, `hdmi_edid_file` etc settings in config.txt can no longer be used to work around display issues.
+- Raspberry Pi `hdmi_mode`, `hdmi_group`, `hdmi_edid_file` config.txt settings are no longer used.
-  Alternatives:
+- Alternatives:
   - Run `getedid create` to install permanent EDID file (same as on Generic)
-  - Use `video=...` kernel command line option to force a video mode
+  - Use `video=...` kernel boot params in cmdline.txt to force a video mode, e.g. `video=HDMI-A-1:1280x720M@60D`
-    Eg: add `video=HDMI-A-1:1280x720M@60D` to cmdline.txt
-- Analog audio output is not enabled by default
-  Solution: add `dtparam=audio=on` and `audio_pwm_mode=1` to config.txt to enable it
+  - Analog audio output is not enabled by default.
+Add `dtparam=audio=on` and `audio_pwm_mode=1` to config.txt to enable it

-## MAKE BACKUPS
+## BACKUPS

-Due the many breaking changes at Kodi and LibreELEC, it is strongly recommended to create a backup BEFORE you upgrade.
-Otherwise, rolling back is basically impossible.
-Kodi does not support in-place downgrades, and if it ever worked for you in the past it was simple luck, not design.
-Python3 guarantees problems this time.

-So unless you are already running an image with Kodi 19 inside, a clean install is preferred.
-We apologize for the inconvenience, but we expect a much higher than normal support effort with in-place upgrades so it’s sensible advice.
+The team does not support direct update from LibreELEC 9.2 to LibreELEC 10.0 due to breaking Python changes with Kodi add-ons.
+We strongly recommend users create a backup BEFORE creating a clean LibreELEC 10.x installation as downgrade (which Kodi has never supported) is basically impossible.
+Users with an existing LibreELEC 10.x installation can update as normal.

 ## CHANGES

-You can read the official Team Kodi release announcement for Matrix/v19.5 [here](https://kodi.tv/article/kodi-matrix-19-5-release/), and (again) the recent [Upcoming Changes](https://libreelec.tv/2021/02/14/upcoming-changes/) blog post for more info on Kodi changes and the transition to GBM/V4L2.
-You probably (and hopefully) won’t notice it, but every package that goes into the LibreELEC OS has been updated to its latest or recent release.
-It’s been two years since Kodi 18 was released, so the change set is too large to list.
-[GitHub](https://github.com/LibreELEC/LibreELEC.tv/releases/tag/10.0.4) has the full history for those interested.
+The official Team Kodi release announcement for Matrix/v19.5 is [here](https://kodi.tv/article/kodi-matrix-19-5-release/) and LibreELEC blog posts on video pipeline changes (GBM/V4L2) are [here](https://libreelec.tv/2021/02/14/upcoming-changes/).
+See [GitHub](https://github.com/LibreELEC/LibreELEC.tv/releases/tag/10.0.4) for the full changelog.

 ## SUPPORT